isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1084.md

 ---
-title: 'Autonomous Mobile Robot'
+title: 'Encrusting Machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1084
 ---

-## Autonomous Mobile Robot
+## Encrusting Machine

 ## Overview

 **Description**

-The AMR replaces manual labour in the transportation of materials and semi/fully completed products around the factory floor during production process.
-As a collaborative robot for automated internal transportation, AMR comes with autonomous functions to identify obstacles and navigate around factory floor without need for markers or coming to a complete stop for an extended period.
+An encrusting machine is typically used in bakeries/ confectionaries to automate the bun-filling process.
+The machine can take a batch of dough, inject the filling, shape the bun and lay the final product out in trays ready for delivery.
+It is recommended for the Encrusting machine to allow manufacturing of large products up to 180g to allow for scalability

-Cost of equipment capped at $37,500 per unit
+Cost of equipment capped at $25,000 per unit

 ## Solution Packages Option(s)